This page is sponsored by:

 From Allied Artists' Lord of the Jungle, the final entry in the Bomba series.
 LEFT: With Wayne Morris.
 RIGHT: With Wayne Morris, Nancy Hale, and Leonard Mudie

 With the end of the Bomba series in 1955, Sheffield found himself out of film work.
 He and his father, Reginald Sheffield, produced a television pilot titled Bantu, which was much in the same vein as Bomba, the Jungle Boy.
 However, the pilot never found a sponsor and was shelved.
-Sheffield then hung up his loincloth and completed his college degree.
-He became successful in various business enterprises.
-Married in 1959 to wife Patti, the Sheffields have three children.
-Today, Johnny Sheffield is retired and living in southern California.
+Sheffield then hung up his loincloth and completed his degree in business at UCLA, becoming successful in real estate and other business enterprises.
+Married in 1959 to wife Patti, the Sheffields had three children.
+Sadly, Johnny Sheffield passed away suddenly from a heart attack on October 15, 2010, at the age of 79.
+He was survived by his wife, sons Stewart and Patrick, daughter Regina, and a grandson.johnny sheffield films available from amazon.com

 filmography